thelkarsumit/devops-revision-repo/10-Linux/01-interview-questions.md

+Here's a comprehensive list of Linux-related questions covering multiple sections.
 The questions are divided into categories like Basic Commands, File Permissions, Networking, System Monitoring, Scripting, Package Management, Security, and OS Hardening.

 ### Basic Commands
 1. **What command is used to list files in a directory?**